 - Mustard Baked Chicken Tenders

 You can also browse my roundup of healthy diabetic chicken recipes to find your next favorite recipe!

-When you’ve tried my smothered creamy skillet chicken, please don’t forget to let me know how you liked it and rate the recipe in the comments below!
+When you’ve tried this dish, please don’t forget to let me know how you liked it and rate the recipe in the comments below!

 - 1 pound boneless, skinless chicken breasts

-- 8 oz. mushrooms, chopped
+- 8 ounces white button mushrooms chopped

 - 4 cups fresh spinach

 - 1 tablespoon cream cheese or mascarpone cheese

 - Add one teaspoon of olive oil to a large skillet over medium heat.2 teaspoons extra virgin olive oil